NBT-GeTH/pharmvip-guideline/README.md

 pip install -r requirements.txt
 ```

-### Install as python package
+### Install as a python package

-This package can install as a python package by follow :
+This package can be installed as a python package by following the below instruction:

 On the repository root directory run this commands to install pacakage.
 ```shell